Growing your money is an essential skill in mastering money.

-First things first, you need money in order to make money from money.
-The easiest way to make money is earning interest in cash you have deposited in a financial institution.
+The easiest way to make money with money is by earning interest.
+You can earn interest by depositing cash into an interest-bearing account at a financial institution.
 Since the risk is relatively minimal, the return is almost negligible.

 However, once you’ve established a safety net of savings accounts, you can consider transferring some of that money into higher-yielding accounts offered by banks, credit unions, and other financial services companies.